sheemasiddiqui/Covid19App/README.md

 9. To watch a demo of the workings of the app, [click here](https://)

 <!-- NEW DESIRABLE FUNCTIONALITIES -->
+## New Desired Functionalities
+1. Emergency call for 911
+2. Volunteer support for Seniors on immediate health or other concerns
+3. Voice Call
+4. Text Chat
+5. Accessibility Feature for Special needs
+6. Privacy in terms of User Account creation

 <!-- USAGE EXAMPLES -->
 ## Usage